-It was Monday, I had thousand things to do, and I can assure you my mind was anywhere but homeschooling.
-Just one day before we had our first services for our church plant, then arrived home from church to face the coming storm, and found ourselves faced with a stressful decision: evacuate with limited funds or the more economical option to ride out the storm from home and pray for the best.
+It was Monday, I had a thousand things to do, and I can assure you my mind was anywhere but homeschooling.
+Just one day before, we had our first services for our church plant, came home from church to lots of weather reports about a quickly approaching storm, and found ourselves faced with a stressful decision: evacuate with limited funds or ride out the storm from home and pray for the best — the more economical option.

 I tried to open our read aloud and carry on like normal that Monday, but there was nothing normal about it.